Skip to main content

 Self-hosting makes sense when you:

-Configuring Prime CLI for Self-Hosted Models
+Configuring for Self-Hosted Models

-# Set custom API base URL for your vLLM instance
+# Point to your vLLM instance

-prime env eval gsm8k \
+prime eval gsm8k \

 -m Qwen/Qwen3-4B-Instruct-2507 \